kilipan/teenspirit/README.md

 - 18 fitting keycaps

 ## Firmware
-Currently only [ZMK firmware](https://github.com/kilipan/zmk-config-teenspirit) is available.
-Work on QMK for using the buzzers will start shortly! :)
+Currently only [ZMK firmware](https://github.com/kilipan/zmk-config-teenspirit) and [FAK firmware](https://github.com/kilipan/fak-config/tree/main/keyboards/teenspirit) are available.
+Neither allows using the buzzers as of yet, but ZMK should soon™️! :)

 ## Production Files
 All files are provided under CERN-OHL-S license.